Brooks: Trine thriving despite challenges to higher education

 “It’s not because of me,” he continued, “it’s because of everyone in this room and thousands of alumni and folks who can’t be with us today that share in that success.”

-The university recently announced it expects to enroll more than 5,000 students for the third year in a row this fall, with main campus enrollment driving growth.
-Trine plans to welcome more than 700 new students this fall for the third straight year, with the residential population rising by 5 percent and returning students increasing by 7 percent.
+The university plans to welcome nearly 700 new students this fall for the third straight year, with the residential population rising by 5 percent and returning students increasing by 7 percent.

 Brooks said Trine’s growth comes despite obstacles faced by many colleges and universities, including: